Pemberwick Park Drainage Area Improvements

 - Chip the existing boulder at the north corner of the headwall to widen the channel.

-- Install a new 24-inch pipe (in the park area) that will run from the headwall to Pemberwick Road and a new 36-inch pipe will run from Pemberwick Road to the outfall at the Byram River via Rex Street.
+- Install a new 24-inch pipe (in the park area) that will run from the headwall to Pemberwick Road and a new 36-inch pipe that will run from Pemberwick Road to the outfall at the Byram River via Rex Street.

 Hydraulics and Drainage